US Visa Processing Times 2025

 Table of Contents

-Applicants are recommended to take advice to determine the estimated processing times for their classification of visa at the time they are making their application.
+US visa processing times are also subject to change.
+Applicants are therefore recommended to take advice to determine the estimated processing times for their classification of visa at the time they are making their application.

 As a guide, we have outlined general US visa processing times for different classifications of visa, including both immigrant and nonimmigrant visas, as well as premium processing, how wait times can vary between different countries and what factors can contribute to any delays.